Greatest FA Cup Finals

 The year of the Snozz.
 John `Snozz' Sillett to be precise.
 He presided over a journeymen team of has-beens and never-will-be's to overcome the city-slicking, namby pamby London outfit.
 Sounds too clichéd to be true, and it is.
-This was a good City team beating a better Spurs through tactical discipline and strength of will.
+This was a good City team beating a better Tottenham Hotspur through tactical discipline and strength of will.
 And Keith Houchen.
 His diving header is one of the defining images of 1980s football.
 It was memorable for me personally as I was the school bookie and everyone, including the school bullies, were backing Tottenham with their hard earned dinner money.
 Thanks Snozz.

 This game was memorable for its truly epic conclusion.
 Arsenal were coasting to victory with goals from Brian Talbot and Frank Stapleton when all hell broke loose in the last 5 minutes.
 United pegged the Gunners back to 2-2 with goals from McQueen and McIlroy.
 Arsenal produced one last heave and Alan Sunderland had the legs to put away Brady's injury time cross, despite having the most wind resistant hairdo on the pitch.